 Yeast create foam while they’re turning your wort into beer.
 And whether you’re dedicated to the carboy or prefer a state-of-the-art conical fermenter, your beer needs room to expand while it ferments.
 Without it, you can find yourself facing a messy eruption.

 Use a fermenter that’s around 20% larger than the volume of your batch.
-If, for example, you’re brewing a 5-gallon (19 L) batch, your fermenter needs a volume of at least 6 gallons (23 L).
+If, for example, you’re brewing a 5-gallon (19 L) batch, your fermenter needs a volume of 6 gallons (23 L).

 15. Not Aerating Your Wort Thoroughly